 Write A Blog On Online Resources & Links

-You can write multiple blogs on accumulating or aggreagrating the resources to your target audience.
+You can write multiple blogs on accumulating or aggregating the resources to your target audience.

-For Exmaple, if you sell a video editing software, you can create blogs on aggreagrating free online resources for them.
+For Example, if you sell video editing software, you can create blogs aggregating free online resources for them.

 Since you know your blogs are targeting video creators from hobbyists to professionals.